We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Transfer times and limits

 In terms of transaction times, the amount of time it takes for your digital coins to be sent to Living Room of Satoshi varies depending on the cryptocurrency used.
-If your funds are received before 3pm (for bank transfers) or 5pm (for BPAY transactions) on a bank business day, the biller will acknowledge the payment as having been made that day.
+If your funds are received before 5pm (or 3pm for bank transfers) on a bank business day, the biller will acknowledge the payment as having been made that day.
+The funds may not be available in the biller's account for up to 2 days, however.

 Where can you use this platform?

-Living Room of Satoshi allows Australian users to pay Australian bills.
+Living Room of Satoshi allows Australian users to pay Australian or overseas bills.

 Security and privacy

 In line with the Anti-Money Laundering and Counter-Terrorism Financing Amendment Act 2017, it’s a legal requirement for digital currency exchanges to verify the identity of their customers.
-Before using Living Room of Satoshi, you’ll need to complete a quick ID verification with third-party ID service Vix Verify.
+Living Room of Satoshi verifies users with the help of third-party ID service Vix Verify.

 This process usually takes a couple of minutes, and you’ll need to provide the following information: